Your doctor’s bag reflects a lot about who you are!

 Solid, boring, unweilding and dull.
 Unless you are rural and need to carry injectable vials, do not commit this fashion crime.

 If you want to be kitted out to the hilt and never ever caught with your trousers down, then consider a pull bag.

-Written by Dr. Imran Malik
+Dr. Imran Malik